 Following a year of trialing, the final stage of development, saw the PWOs involved in a competitive games evening which facilitated both the introduction of the officer and a fun and friendly forum for the delivery of mental health messages.
 The program also recruited local mental health workers, who were the key deliverers of the evening, as well as a constant resource and support for the PWO and the respective football and netball clubs as a whole.

 The Program has been very successful and is recognised as a major mental health initiative in the Geelong Region supported by the Geelong Football and Netball Leagues.
-The program is proudly endorsed by Patron, Frank Costa and Ambassadors Mark Blicavs, Geelong Cats and Tegan Caldwell, Melbourne Vixens.
+The program is proudly endorsed by Patrons, Dr Michael Carr-Gregg & Cameron Ling and Ambassadors Mark Blicavs, Cludia Gunjaca and Mark O’Connor from the Geelong Cats.